 Even though the park wasn’t as crowded this day, we still made reservations at the Red Rock Grill in the Zion Lodge for dinner.
 The spot was crowded and we even saw people being turned away at the door.
 I recommend booking in advance.
 They had plenty of kid-friendly dishes and we enjoyed our meal here.

-Day 4 in Zion
+Day 4 – Zion National Park

 On our fourth day of exploring Zion and Bryce with kids, we immediately headed toward Zion’s notorious Angel’s Landing.
 My advice is to simply tackle as much of this challenging hike as you feel like, even if you don’t finish the entire trail.
 Initially, it was very easy on our kids, and has incredible views.
 At the very beginning of the trail we had seen three river access points, so we also took the kids there, and they had a blast playing.
 They also loved spotted wildlife throughout our visit – frogs, squirrels, deer, turkeys, beetles – you name it!
 Honestly, it was probably their favorite part of the Zion trip.